Feeling Bored? You’re Not Broken - You’re Human

 Healthier Phone-Based Activities

-Clean up unused apps
+Remove unused apps

 Save articles or videos for later

-Learn a single random fact
+Learn a random fact

 Use a simple game or activity site once, then stop